|

 Jennifer Grey, the latter part of Ferris Bueller cannot uphold

-its promising start.
-Hughes knows his characters well, but he's clearly
+the promising start.
+Hughes knows his characters well, but he is clearly

-running out of things to say, leaving this a pleasant comedy, far from
+running out of things to say, making this a simple but pleasant comedy, far from

 the relevant brilliance of The